luizaugustoliveira/Os-Sertoes-RAG/README.md

 ```

 ## License
-This project is licensed under the terms specified in the LICENSE file.
+This project is licensed under the terms specified in the LICENSE file